mohamedsalahnassar/openfinance-chatgpt-app/README.md

 - Writes redirect metadata to Supabase via the shared consent store helper
 - Returns either JSON (when `Accept: application/json`) or a confirmation HTML page

-Keep this service running whenever you need a local callback endpoint in addition to the tunneled starter kit.
+Keep this service running whenever you need a local callback endpoint in addition to the tunneled starter kit—`npm run dev` already takes care of it.

 ### Single ngrok endpoint (matching the OpenAI Apps Directory Kit flow)